UW-ISC/hrp-portal/wp-content/plugins/relevanssi-premium/readme.txt

 * Minor fix: The search results log export did not do anything useful when no data was found.
 Now the export provides a message "No search keywords logged".
 Thanks to Jan Willem Oostendorp.

 == Upgrade notice ==
+= 2.16.5 =
+* Security fix, extra security for AJAX actions.

+= 2.16.4 =
+* Security fix.

+= 2.16.3 =
+* No click tracking for blocked users and bots, bug fixes.

 = 2.16.2 =
 * Removes unnecessary database calls on admin pages.